Quantum control in foundational experiments: Introduction

 \section{Introduction}

 The Bohr-Einstein discussions on the nature of quantum theory \cite{wz,e-c} were responsible for the appearance of the first modern \textit{gedanken} experiments.
 These thought experiments became the weapons of choice in the struggle of our classical intuition with quantum mechanics.
 In the last decades they developed into common lab procedures.
-Former paradoxes of quantum foundations are now resources of quantum information science and technology \cite{nc}.
-This new technological ability allows refining of now classic experiments \cite{compendum,aspect82,gra86}, as well as probing other aspects of quantum foundations.
+Former paradoxes of quantum foundations are now resources of quantum information science \cite{nc}.
+This new technological ability allows refining of now classic experiments \cite{compendum,aspect82,gra86,longhi}, as well as probing other aspects of quantum foundations.

 Wave-particle duality, superposition and entanglement are just some of the quantum concepts that run afoul of our classical expectations.
-Hidden-variable (HV) theories {were} proposed to remove or explain these non-classical features.
+Hidden-variable (HV) theories are proposed to remove or explain these non-classical features.
 Moreover, an additional set of rules (measurement description) draws quantum possibilities into an irreversible classical record \cite{compendum,peres}.
 This happens despite measuring devices being built from quantum constituents.

 In the von Neumann's discussion of measurement \cite{vN} a quantum system is used to observe the preceding one, until the chain of systems is cut by a classical observer (or a device).
-Keeping one link in this chain {entails} quantum controlling devices to perform the switching between different classical set-ups.
+Keeping one link in this chain makes quantum controlling devices to perform the switching between different classical set-ups.
 The first example of a quantum control is a radioactive atom in the Schr\"{o}dinger's cat \emph{gedankenexperiment} \cite{cat}.
 By correlating decayed and undecayed states of an atom with dead and alive states of a cat, it demonstrated non-classical properties of entanglement.
-A modern example is a superposition of motional states of a mirror \cite{pen-mac}, {which} spurred a lot of work on quantum control in nano- and mesoscopic systems \cite{pen-mac-fol}.
+A modern example is a superposition of motional states of a mirror \cite{pen-mac}, which in turn spurred a lot of work on quantum control in nano- and mesoscopic systems \cite{pen-mac-fol}.

-Designing and analyzing quantum control schemes involves a lot of realization-dependent details.
+Quantum control schemes involve a lot of realization-dependent details.
 This makes it hard to disentangle conceptual issues from the hardware problems.
-In this paper we show how quantum computational circuits \cite{it11,circ} can help in designing and analyzing foundational experiments.
+In this paper we show how quantum computational circuits \cite{nc,it11} can help in designing and analyzing foundational experiments.